toolowen/pixelmind/README.md

   <a href="https://pixelmind.readthedocs.io">Docs (WIP)</a>
 </p>

 PixelMind is a **minimal, educational Vision-Language Model** trained entirely from scratch.
-It proves that a useful multimodal model can be built with ~65M parameters, trained in about 2 hours on a single consumer GPU (RTX 3090 / 4060), for roughly $3 in GPU rental cost.
+It proves that a useful multimodal model can be built with ~65M parameters.

 Built by merging and refining the [MiniMind](https://github.com/jingyaogong/minimind) (pure LLM) and [MiniMind-V](https://github.com/jingyaogong/minimind-v) (VLM) projects into a single, clean codebase.